 On the morning of March 22, 1969, I was abducted at dagger-point from Dhaka by a dozen or so rowdy activists of the Bangladesh independence movement.
 My kidnappers called me a “Punjabi agent” and tormented me for my “filthy writings” against the Bangladeshi “national liberation.”
 They eventually let me go with the warning that if I dared to write “one more word” against their movement, my corpse would be “floating in the Burigunga,” the river snuggling Dhaka’s southern border.

 I soon dropped my byline from my commentaries and the Observer’s publisher, Hamidul Huq Choudhury, arranged to send me out to work as the paper’s London bureau chief.
-I wasn’t surprised when I learned that I was among about 200 East Pakistanis who had been declared persona non grata in the newly independent Bangladesh.
+I wasn’t surprised when I learned that I was among about 200 East Pakistanis who had become persona non grata in the newly independent Bangladesh.
 I immigrated to the United States as a political refugee.

 Today I see the same deplorable drama playing out in what is left of Pakistan.
 I didn’t research the genetic or societal characteristics of Pakistan’s diverse ethnic communities, but Punjabis are known for their talent and enterprise, Pashtun for their indomitable courage and perseverance, Baloch for their vigorous spirit de corps and artistic aptitudes, and so on.
 If harnessed, these gifts of character and abilities could catapult Pakistan into high levels of progress and prosperity.

 Prime Minister Imran Khan, once an internationally famed cricket star, came to power promising to create 10 million new jobs and 5 million new houses and revitalize the economy.
-Little did he know that the burden of running an impoverished country with domineering army generals looking over your shoulders is quite a bit heavier than running through the cricket field with leg pads, thigh guard, helmet and gloves.
+Little did he know that the burden of running an impoverished country with domineering army generals looking over his shoulders is quite a bit heavier than running through the cricket field with leg pads, thigh guard, helmet and gloves.

-The rise of productivity, a fast rise, would be the key to Pakistan’s economic health, and with it political and social advancement.
+The rise of productivity, a fast rise, would be the key to restoring Pakistan’s economic health, and with it political and social advancement.
 But raising productivity requires a motivated manpower with animated hopes and aspirations.
 The problem is you can’t truly motivate people into doing anything consequential if it doesn’t enkindle their creativity and energy and offer them a stake in the outcome of their drudgery.
-It all calls for social and political freedoms, which Pakistan’s power hungry military brass, landed aristocracy and government bureaucracy have resisted tooth and nail so far.
+It all calls for social and political freedoms, which Pakistan’s power-drunk military brass, landed aristocracy and government bureaucracy have resisted tooth and nail so far.

 As I said on other occasions, I’m an optimist who is waiting for the day Pakistanis say enough is enough.
-That day they will rise to beat their swashbuckling generals and colonels back into the barracks – as the Turks did in the wake of the aborted Turkish military coup in 1916 – and win their freedoms and their and their childrens’ future.
+That day they will rise to beat their swashbuckling generals and colonels back into the barracks – as the Turks did in the wake of the aborted Turkish military coup in 1916 – and win their freedoms and their and their children’s’ future.